 Jalen Rose Leadership Academy (JRLA) is an open enrollment, public charter high school on the Northwest side of Detroit.
-The Academy began its first academic year in September 2011 and currently serves over 300 ninth through eleventh grade students from metro-Detroit; in 2014-15 the school will serve 9-12 grade scholars.
+The Academy began its first academic year in September 2011 and currently serves over 400 ninth through twelfth grade students from metro-Detroit.
 JRLA provides a leadership-focused education that engages and inspires youth to achieve at the rigorous level necessary to ultimately graduate with a college degree.
 Students are provided with real-world and project-based experiences and will receive extensive college exposure and course opportunities through a partnership with the University of Detroit Mercy (UDM).
-Immersed in the culture of college, they will have the opportunity to take three university courses as upperclassmen to ensure a seamless transition for college entry.
+Immersed in the culture of college, they will have the opportunity to take university courses as upperclassmen to ensure a seamless transition for college entry.
 As a Michigan Future Schools initiative grant recipient, the Academy recognizes their expectation of 85% high school graduation, 85% college enrollment, and 85% college graduation, and will meet or exceed these standards.

 JRLA Vision: Education in Detroit must play a critical role in transforming the community into a more vibrant intellectual and economic landscape.
 Jalen Rose Leadership Academy will lead that transformation by providing a vigorous quality education that will empower and enable our future leaders to make a substantial contribution to the growth and revitalization of the great city of Detroit.